notmorganm/CMIYGL/README.md

-# about me!                                                        by: Morgan Marks
+# NPC Life                                                    by: Morgan Marks
 literally anything and everything that I can think about myself rn
 ## **background information**
 - My full name is Morgan Kanato Marks